Inbound AI For Urgent Care Calls

 Handle common questions inside clinic rules

-Book, route, or create a clean handoff
+Book, escalate, or create a clean handoff

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.